IcosphereIndustries/IslandCustomized/README.md

 [**With that being said, you can download the mod here.**](https://github.com/IcosphereIndustries/IslandCustomized/releases)

 We'll publish the mod to Modrinth once it's more complete.

+## Features
+### Customization
+* You can customize the death & victory messages in different gamemodes.
+More to come.
+* Full RGB support.
+You can use HEX colors in the config by inserting them in the strings like this:

+HEX colors: `<#ff0000>This is in red!`

+[Vanilla codes:](https://www.digminecraft.com/lists/color_list_pc.php) `&l&cThis text is red and bold!`
 ## Development
 ### Setup
 1. Clone the repository, do the obvious stuff